KawaiiFiveO/SuzerainUnbound/README.md

 Torpor Mode Unlock and Force Achievements are disabled by default because they are cheats that can alter your user profile or save files.

-### Compatibility

-Latest release of Suzerain Unbound: v1.0.0

-Tested with Suzerain version 3.1.0 (Windows) Build: 153, but should continue to work barring major updates.
-Submit an [issue report](https://github.com/KawaiiFiveO/SuzerainUnbound/issues) if it breaks.

 ## Installation

 Begin with a vanilla installation of Suzerain.
 (This patch is NOT compatible with mods that use MelonLoader, such as "Suzerain Modding Kit".)